capbash/capbash-deploykeys/README.md

 ./bootstrap
 ```

-Now you can install nginx into your project
+Now you can install deploykeys into your project

 ```
 ./capbash install deploykeys